quant-aq/py-quantaq/_sources/index.rst.txt

    $ poetry add py-quantaq

-You can also clone the repository locally and build from source using poetry:
+You can also clone the repository from `GitHub <https://github.com/quant-aq/py-quantaq/>`_ locally and build from source using poetry:

 .. code-block:: shell